LeNPaul/email-automation/README.md

 ### To Do

-* Implement as a production web server (use flask)
+* Implement as a production web server (use flask) and keep as a self-contained web application.

 * Refactor to improve readability and performance